xlladdins/xll/docs/Excel4Macros/SQL.ERROR.md

 fields is obtained through the SQLERROR API function call.
 These fields
 are:

--   A textual message describing the error.
+  - > A textual message describing the error.

--   The ODBC error class and subclass as a character string.
+  - > The ODBC error class and subclass as a character string.

--   The data source native error code as a numeric value.
+  - > The data source native error code as a numeric value.

 >

 If one or more of these fields is not available for the type of error that was encountered, the field will be left blank.
-For more information on the meaning of these three fields, refer to Chapter 24, \"ODBC Function Reference\", in the Microsoft Open Database Connectivity Programmer\'s Reference for the SQLError API function.
-See also Appendix A, \"ODBC Error Codes\" in the same manual.
+For more information on the meaning of these three fields, refer to Chapter 24, "ODBC Function Reference", in the Microsoft Open Database Connectivity Programmer's Reference for the SQLError API function.
+See also Appendix A, "ODBC Error Codes" in the same manual.

 **Remarks**

--   SQL.ERROR cannot provide information on Excel errors.
+  - > SQL.ERROR cannot provide information on Excel errors.

--   If no error information is available when SQL.ERROR is called, then
+  - > If no error information is available when SQL.ERROR is called,
-    > it well return the error value \#N/A but does not post any error
+    > then it well return the error value \#N/A but does not post any
-    > information to SQL.ERROR.
+    > error information to SQL.ERROR.

--   SQL.ERROR stores and returns error information by processing
+  - > SQL.ERROR stores and returns error information by processing
     > SQL.ERROR (in the ODBC API reference) in a loop until
     > SQL\_NO\_DATA\_FOUND is encountered.
 In the SQL.ERROR function,
     > the error information is automatically defined and stored in